 Often, however, the denial has been legitimately issued.
-The health insurance company may not consider your medical procedure necessary, may consider it experimental or outside their coverage area.
+The insurance company may not consider your medical procedure necessary, may consider it experimental or outside their coverage area.
 That being the case, it's time to take additional steps.

-- Request a formal review by the health insurance company.
+- Request a formal review by the insurance company.
 The customer service rep can tell you the specific procedures required.
 Then, state your case for appeal in writing, and send the letter via certified mail with return receipt requested.
 Make sure to do this immediately.
 Some companies have time limits on when appeal requests can be filed.
 Don't wait.

-- If the health insurance company claims that the cost of your care was above their customary cost, request the doctor's or surgeon's notes.
+- If the insurance company claims that the cost of your care was above their customary cost, request the doctor's or surgeon's notes.
 They may show that there were mitigating circumstances in your case that justify that cost.
 Also, request any other information you need from your doctor to prove your case, and make sure you have it all in writing.